ibm-cloud-docs/Cloudant/release_info/differences_major_releases.md

 ## Incompatibilites

+### Attachments

+- After the CouchDB 1.2.0 release, the default value for `Content-Type`, chosen when a `GET` request is made to `/$DATABASE/$DOCUMENT` with `?attachments=true`, has changed from `application/json` to `mp/related`.
+If you experience issues and cannot update the logic of your application to handle multipart, you can use the following workaround: Explicitly set `accept:application/json`.

 ### Disabled JavaScript constructors

 - For security reasons, by default, the use of `eval()` and `Function()` constructors is disabled in